snorkel-team/snorkel/CONTRIBUTING.md

 tox --devenv .env
 ```

-Running `tox --devenv .env` will install create a virtual environment with Snorkel
+Running `tox --devenv .env` will create a virtual environment with Snorkel
 and all of its dependencies installed in the directory `.env`.
 This can be used in a number of ways, e.g. with `source .env/bin/activate`
 or for [linting in VSCode](https://code.visualstudio.com/docs/python/environments#_where-the-extension-looks-for-environments).